bhrayhaw/palm-oil-tracker/README.md

 The report page displays a table of records related to palm oil yields.
 Use the pagination controls at the bottom to navigate through the records.

+### Spinner

+The application utilizes `react-spinner` to display loading spinners during data fetching or processing.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.